react4j/react4j/docs/_docs/faq.md

 So we removed StatelessComponent and simplified our application, the library and supporting tools.
 (The annotation processor is significantly simpler as a result of this change.)

+The react team has promised that at some point in the future, stateless functional components will have a better performance profile due to lower memory usage and low-level optimization opportunities within the react runtime.
+When this eventuates, it will be reasonably easy for React4j to take advantage of these enhancements with no changes to the way components are written.
+The annotation processor already analyzes the component to determine if the component uses state or any lifecycle methods are declared.
+If neither of these conditions are true, React4j could transparently expose the component as a stateless functional component and take advantage of the potential performance enhancements.

 #### Why is there both NativeComponent and Component classes?

 The project initially required that React4j components all extend the equivalent of the `NativeComponent`